EXPLAINED: The French metropole, département and commune system

 The commune is the lowest level of civil administration of France and there are more than 36,000 of them - each with their own mayor and local council.

-Mayors have a wide range of powers - even those in tiny villages - and during the Covid crisis many activities, such as the distribution of free masks, was done on a commune level.
+Mayors have a wide range of powers - even those in tiny villages - and also have important ceremonial roles such as conduction weddings.

 Paris